MShirazAhmad/about/_pages/terms.md

 	To find $r$ or $t$ for any configuration of multilayered system, we only need to compute the characteristic matrices for each film, multiply them and substitute resulting matrix elements into the Eqs.~(\ref{eq:9}) and~(\ref{eq:10}).

-    		\includegraphics[width=6.5cm]{MultiLayers}
+    		[width=6.5cm]{MultiLayers}
-    		\caption{Propagation of optical beam through a multilayer structure consisting of the materials with different indices of refraction.  }
+    		{Propagation of optical beam through a multilayer structure consisting of the materials with different indices of refraction.  }
     To find reflection and transmission coefficients, we have

 	$$ 	R = rr' \quad\text{and}\quad T = tt', $$